Orangey Orange, Grapity Purple: Drawn to Dawn Concert Review

 It’s no secret that Hololive members can vary tremendously in terms of where their talents lie.
 Some clearly establish themselves as great performers as soon as they have the chance, like Hoshimachi Suisei.
 Others don’t necessarily have the background but have worked hard and come into their own, such as Oozora Subaru.
 And then there are those who don’t reach the level of their fellow VTubers in terms of singing and dancing, but they might have engaging personalities that just make for a special experience.

 However, when there are 3D concerts or other major events that bring Hololive members together, they potentially become places where all respective fans can come together and appreciate their favorites for their own particular reasons.
 Take the Hololive 3rd Fes concert, which was the 3D debut of Hololive English’s first generation.
 Gawr Gura showcased the singing talent that brought so many fans to her, along with a cute dance.
 Takanashi Kiara brought a more polished idol flair.
 Ina came with a soothing voice in a subdued performance.
 Amelia Watson is definitely not a strong singer, but her choice of music (a weird fictitious anime opening from the show Welcome to the NHK!) put her personality on full display.
-And, of course, Calliope Mori put her well-established rap skills (that have since led to a contract with Universal Music Group) to good use.
+And Calliope Mori put her well-established rap skills (that have since led to a contract with Universal Music Group) to good use.
 Hololive Indonesia’s first generation also made their 3D concert appearances, with Moona’s diva-like poise, Iofi’s adorableness, and Risu’s ridiculous vocal range all on full display.

 With holoX, there is a similar range of strengths and quirks on display in their anniversary concerts.
 La+ Darknesss (see above) is a ridiculous total package whose impressive vocals and unmatched dance skills both support and defy her “bratty alien demon lord” concept.
 Takane Lui doesn’t fit the typical image of an idol, but she’s very good at singing while also staying “in-character,” and her choice of songs conveys a sense of maturity.
 Hakui Koyori is a jack of all trades who also leans into her character the most by adding in puzzles and brain teasers to her concert.
 Sakamata Chloe is arguably the best singer in the group, with a voice that can seem unreal; she was also the only one to do exclusively solo performances, as if to prove a point.
 Kazama Iroha’s cuteness shines through in her energetic performances, and it’s clear that she put in a lot of effort to improve her dancing.